 In addition to providing the proper equipment, employers must ensure employees are physically able to use a respirator and are trained on its correct use.
 OSHA mandates that each employee using a tight-fitting facepiece respirator must undergo a medical evaluation and be fit-tested to ensure a proper seal.
 This fit test must be performed prior to initial use and annually thereafter.
 Employees must also be trained on how to properly don, doff, and conduct a user seal check on their respirator each time they put it on.

 Pinnacol Assurance is here to help your Colorado business navigate the complexities of respiratory protection.
 Our safety consultants can assist you in developing a robust, written respiratory protection program that meets all of OSHA's requirements.
 We provide guidance on everything from conducting air monitoring and selecting the right respirator to implementing a fit-testing program and providing effective training for your employees.
-By partnering with us, you can ensure your team is properly protected from airborne hazards, safeguarding their long-term health.
+To request a Safety Service visit or if you simply have a safety-related question, please complete our Contact Us form and one of our Safety Consultants will respond within two business days.